 4.5.1 Economic and financial sustainability is lacking, as the projects failed to introduce cost recovery.
 A number of issues impacted negatively on the financial sustainability of the projects.
 Obviously, where infrastructure is not working, or improperly working, coupled with farmers not able to practice a double cropping system for rice, it is difficult to charge farmers appropriate fees to recoup recurrent and eventual repair and replacement costs.
 So far this has been the case in both Ghana and Mali.
 In addition, there is a lack of economic sustainability at the farmer or household level if all recurrent water costs are included.
 Most of the schemes were aimed at rice production, a crop that does not have sufficient value to generate revenues necessary for farmers to be able to pay realistic water fees to support the huge overheads.
-By contrast, high-value production schemes such as the private banana farm at KIP, and the small-scale vegetable growers bucket irrigating from shallow wells (both of which were outside of the project), are economic and sustainable.
+By contrast, high-value production schemes such as the private banana farm at KIP, and the small-scale vegetable growers bucket irrigating from shallow wells (both of which were outside of Farmers are locked into rice production, with might be good for food security, but is bad for sustainability.

+the project), are economic and sustainable.
 However, land developed with flat plots and restricted drainage to achieve high yields of rice is not very suitable for other crops.
-Thus farmers are locked into rice production, which might be good for national targets of food self-sufficiency and import substitution, but which might not optimise farm income if other opportunities become available.
+Thus farmers are locked into rice production, which might be good for national targets of food self-sufficiency and import substitution, but which might not optimise farm income if other opportunities become available3.
 Where a government's aim is import substitution or national food security, it has to be prepared to shoulder a large proportion of the running costs in addition to the capital costs.
 This commitment should be built into the project design.
 The only projects where the question of water fees was discussed in detail at appraisal was SSIDP in Ghana, and more recently, the Markala sugar project in Mali.